Intelix8996/cdm-project/docs/platform-description.md

 You can define a toolchain - set programs which will be applied to file.

-Each file is compiled with thsi toolchain to an 256 byte image and then theese 256 byte images glued together to produce one big image that you load straight in logisim.
+Each file is compiled with this toolchain to an 256 byte image and then theese 256 byte images glued together to produce one big image that you load straight in logisim.

 ![cocomake](img/cocomake_process.png)